This series puts first-year students in front of nationally renowned scholars, scientists, and civic leaders.

 Prof. Lauren Ancel Meyers: Tracking and Curbing the Next Deadly Pandemic

-Professor Meyers will discuss global pandemics, the current threats of ebola and influenza, and how big data and modern computing are helping to fight contagion.
+A discussion of global pandemics, the current threats of ebola and influenza, and how big data and modern computing are helping to fight contagion.

 Prof. William J. Winslade: Creative Interventions and Ethical Implications